jianshu93/sketchnet/README.md

-# Graphembed
+# SketchNET

-This crate provides ,as a library and an executable,embedding of directed or undirected graphs with positively weighted edges.
+This crate provides ,as a library and an executable,embedding of directed or undirected network/graph with positively weighted edges.

   - For simple graphs, without data attached to nodes/labels, there are 2 (rust) modules **nodesketch** and **atp**.
 A simple executable with a validation option based on link prediction is also provided.